Last Updated 1/21/2020

 The various personal and commercial applications of drones include underwriting, claims adjustment, disaster management, crop management, filmmaking and journalism.
 Some package delivery businesses are currently testing delivery drones.
 With the commercial use of drones expected to expand rapidly in about five years, it is paramount to have established rules regulating their use.
 The Teal Group, an aerospace and defense consulting company, estimates annual spending on aerial drones, including civilian and military applications, to reach $11.6 billion in 2023 from about $5 billion in annual spending now with barely any significant spending on commercial use.

 New rules for commercial drone usage were put into effect on August 29, 2016.
-Commercial drones must weigh less than 55 pounds, fly up to a maximum of 400 feet in altitude, at a speed of no more than 100 miles per hour, and can only be operated during daytime and up to 30 minutes before sunrise and after sunset, according the Federal Aviation Administration (FAA) rules.
+Commercial drones must weigh less than 55 pounds, fly up to a maximum of 400 feet in altitude, at a speed of no more than 100 miles per hour, and can only be operated during daytime and up to 30 minutes before sunrise and after sunset, according the Federal Aviation Administration (FAA) rules (in 2018 the FAA waived the initial night-flying restriction).
 Drone operators must also qualify for flying certificates and be at least 16 years old.
 When a draft of the new rules was proposed in 2015, the National Association of Mutual Insurance Companies (NAMIC) welcomed the proposed rules as a “well-reasoned and productive first step toward commercial UAS use and would reduce the potential for undue hazard to other aircraft, people, or property.”
-With these new rules at hand, according to the Wall Street Journal, FAA leaders are now having talks about “cutting through bureaucracy, issuing exemptions and embracing new procedures to quickly authorize a wide range of drone applications, including emergency medical deliveries and everyday package shipments to consumers.”
+With these new rules at hand, according to an article in the Wall Street Journal, FAA leaders are now having talks about “cutting through bureaucracy, issuing exemptions and embracing new procedures to quickly authorize a wide range of drone applications, including emergency medical deliveries and everyday package shipments to consumers.”
 The only thing holding the FAA back is the fear of making a mistake because they believe “allowing new risk could endanger their careers even when that risk is so minimal.”

 The use of drones could be very beneficial for the insurance industry, particularly following a natural disaster.
 Drones could be employed to reach remote and inaccessible areas by claims adjusters.
 At the same time, the availability of insurance coverage is absolutely necessary for the continued development and growth of the commercial drone market, as the need for coverage is expected to be as high as the risk for potential losses.
 While a number of insurance companies have already begun providing coverage for general liability to drone users by endorsing onto an existing property and casualty policy, insurers would need to resolve drone-related liability and coverage issues not contemplated when policy language was originally drafted.